 To provide more detailed information at various points, we resolved to provide digital briefing notes that could be accessed via smartphones linking to our new website.
 We purchased modest Wi-fi equipment to assist this, but have now realised the need for dedicated high-class public Wi-fi throughout the building.
 Our Faculty application for this is currently being considered.

 We also commissioned artist Daniel McCarthy to decorate the scaffolding panels with images inspired by the church’s caryatids and stained glass windows.
 The artwork now hangs in the Foodbank in our church hall.

 The repairs to the portico were completed in the summer of 2016, on time and on budget.

 the repair of the two vestibule roofs either side of the portico

 the repair of the portman stone parapets

 the repairs and cleaning of the terra cotta detailing at roof level

 Celebrating with Cllr Nadia Shah, the Mayor of Camden, and Sir Ian Johnston, the Deputy Lord Lieutenant, at the party marking the closure of the project in June 2016.

-In 2017 the detailed repair-work on the project was short-listed for the John Betjeman Award by the Society for the Protection of Ancient Buildings.
+In 2017 the detailed repair-work on the project won the John Betjeman Award given annually by the Society for the Protection of Ancient Buildings.